hypermodeinc/modus/sdk/assemblyscript/examples/graphql/README.md

-# Hypermode GraphQL Example Plugin
+# Modus GraphQL Example

 This example shows how to call a GraphQL endpoint to execute queries and mutations.

-It uses a Dgraph, at the host configured in the `hypermode.json` manifest.
+It uses Dgraph at the connection configured in the `modus.json` manifest.

 See [./assembly/index.ts](./assembly/index.ts) for the implementation.